sdsc/dataform-roll/README.md

 dataform-roll
 =============

-The dataform-roll is under development.
+The dataform-roll is deprecated and has been replaced by the [netcdf-roll](https://github.com/sdsc/netcdf-roll)